Policy, Deadlines, and Guidance

 - All witnesses are forbidden from speaking to anyone about what is occurring in the trial until after they have testified at trial and subsequently excused from any further testimony.

-- It is the responsibility of the attorney, or if not represented, the party, to provide the virtual link to the proceedings in advance of the hearing.
+- It is the responsibility of the attorney, or if not represented, the party, to provide the virtual link to the proceedings in advance of the trial.

 - No Recording.
 Video and audio taping of the live feed is strictly prohibited.
 The parties are to instruct the witnesses and family/friends of this prohibition.